-This article was written by the Great British Mag editorial team.
+This article was published by the Great British Mag content team on 10 February 2020

 Imagine: you’re leaving class and thinking about how all you’ll be doing that evening is ordering a take-away and indulging in slightly depressing romantic comedies.
 You get home, get a cup of tea or wine, and then decide to ask one of your single friends to come keep you company.
 The two of you get chatting about your past short-lived romances.